hasura/graphql-engine/guides/how-to-get-started-with-hasura.rst

 #. **Interactive tutorial:** Every hasura project comes built-in with an interactive tutorial.
 It's the perfect way to get a high level understanding of the different components in Hasura and get your hands dirty with a few simple exercises.

-#. **Introductory exercises:**: A relatively more detailed set of exercises to get your Hasura mojo going:
+#. **Introductory exercises:** A relatively more detailed set of exercises to get your Hasura mojo going:

    .. toctree::
       :maxdepth: 2